Awards Information

 Nominations of outstanding educators are sought each year for each award from organisations in the statutory, private, independent and charity sectors delivering educational services.
 Nominations are judged against sets of criteria by panels of judges drawn from the trustees and members of the Company.

-In addition to these thirteen awards, the Trust has a joint bursary scheme with City and Guilds to support a peer mentoring programme delivered by St Giles Trust.
-The scheme is generously funded by Past Master Educators, Susan Fey OBE and Peter Warren CBE.
+The Trust has a jointly funded bursary scheme with City and Guilds to support a peer mentoring programme delivered by St Giles Trust.
+The scheme is also generously funded by Past Master Educators, Susan Fey OBE and Peter Warren CBE, as well as the Trust.

-The Trust also funds The Franklin Grants for Professional Development, named in honour of the Founding Master of the Company, Professor Raoul Franklin CBE, whose generous legacy has enhanced the value of the Trust Fund, safeguarding its future.
-These grants are open to individual application from educational practitioners of any subject or level of education, whether full-time, part-time, or freelance.
-Individual educators interested in applying for a Franklin Grant can find details HERE.
+The Franklin Grants are named in honour of the Founding Master of the Company, Professor Raoul Franklin CBE, whose generous legacy has enhanced the value of the Trust Fund, safeguarding its future.
+These grants are open to individual applications from educational practitioners of any subject or level of education, whether full-time, part-time, or freelance.

 Invitations to nominate for our 2026 awards to ‘Inspirational Educators’ in the field of Exercise and Sports Education will be sent to appropriate mainstream and charitable educational organisations during late Autumn 2025 and is available for download HERE.
 The deadline for nomination is 14 January 2026.